jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Uh oh; I brace myself.
 Anyone who knows Tetley knows about him and his ‘plans’.
 I could practically smell one forming in his mind.
-“...maybe I could go down with Clare today, push Daydreamers, then you and Karin can come down together tomorrow to meet us at camp, and we can swap partners?
+“...maybe I could go down with Clare today, push *Daydreamers*, then you and Karin can come down together tomorrow to meet us at camp, and we can swap partners?
 Of course, I haven’t even discussed any of this with Clare yet...”

 “Yeah, you haven’t!”
 I nod, eyebrows raised.